MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ---
-title: Recommendations for managing identity and access
+title: Recommendations for identity and access management
-description: Learn about the identity and access management recommendations for Azure workloads.
+description: Learn about recommendations for authenticating and authorizing identities that are attempting to access workload resources.
 author: PageWriter-MSFT
 ms.author: prwilk
-ms.date: 10/09/2023
+ms.date: 11/15/2023
 ms.topic: conceptual
 ---